Distant retrograde orbit

-In more general terms, an object of negligible mass can be in a DRO around the smaller body of any two-body system, such as planet–Sun or exoplanet–star.
+In orbital mechanics, a distant retrograde orbit (DRO) is a highly stable retrograde orbit around the smaller of two bodies, passing outside the system's and Lagrange points.

-Using the example of a spacecraft in a DRO around a moon, the craft orbit is retrograde, that is, moving in the direction opposite to the direction in which the moon orbits the planet.
-The orbit is distant in the sense that it passes above the Lagrange points, rather than being near the moon.
-Considering more and more distant orbits, the synodic period (the period between two moments when the craft passes between the planet and the moon) gets longer and approaches that of the moon going around the planet.
-The sidereal period (the time it takes for the craft to come back to a given constellation as viewed from the moon) can then become much longer than the orbital period of the moon.
+It is typically discussed in spacecraft orbits of natural satellites.
+The craft orbit is retrograde: moving in the direction opposite to the direction in which the moon orbits the planet.
+The orbit is distant: it passes above the Lagrange points, rather than being near the moon.
+Considering more distant orbits, the synodic period gets longer and approaches that of the moon going around the planet.
+The sidereal period can become much longer than the moon's orbital period.
 A hypothetical example with Europa has a sidereal period about eight times the orbital period of Europa.

 DROs have been researched for several decades.
 In April 2022, CNSA's Chang'e 5 orbiter became the first to enter the orbit, followed by NASA's Orion Spacecraft during the Artemis 1 mission which entered in November 2022.
 Two more CNSA spacecraft, DRO A and B, attempted in 2024, but were left in lower orbits due to a failure of the YZ-1S upper stage.
 Despite the earlier problems, by August 2024 the DRO A and B appeared to have reached their orbit.

 The stability of a DRO is defined in mathematical terms as having very high Lyapunov stability, where an equilibrium orbit is "locally stable if all solutions which start near the point remain near that point for all time".